Wansmer/langmapper.nvim/README.md

 - Translating all globally registered mappings;
 - Translating local registered mappings for each buffer;
-- Registering translated mappings for all built-in CTRL+ sequence;
+- Registering translated mappings for all built-in CTRL+ sequences;
 - Provides utils for manual registration original and translated mapping with single function;
 - Hacks built-in keymap's methods to translate all registered mappings (including mappings from lazy-loaded plugins);
 - Real-time normal mode command processing variability depending on the input method.